Newport · Established 1863 · 19 Bridge Street

 “500 people in a room together, feeling every frequency — that is the whole point.”

-and paired it with the most visual stage lighting in South Wales — because every act
+We invested in serious audio hardware and paired it with the most visual stage lighting in South Wales — because every act

 that steps onto this stage deserves to feel like they’re playing an arena.

 Intimate and immense.
 Ten feet from the band in a room that sounds enormous.
+We provide the roots so Newport can grow new redwoods.

 Affordable.
 Accessible.
 Unapologetically loud.